Lifailon/Selenium-Modules/README.md

+# Selenium-OpenAPI

-**💛 Free native API for ChatGPT, Translate and SpeedTest use Selenium via PowerShell**
+**Free native API for ChatGPT, Translate and SpeedTest use Selenium via PowerShell 💙**

 ## 🚀 Quick start